roblox-aurora/rbx-net/docs/docs/install-lua.md

 kayak pull
 ```

-Then you should be able to use it via `packages/Net`.
+Then you should be able to use it via the `packages` directory.
 Your `packages` directory should be included in your rojo project.
 More information on that can be seen [here](https://emozley.uk/kayak/guide/dependencies/).

 ## Via PowerShell